LeehamElectronics/WCA-SAT/README.md

 At the moment I am continuing to work on this project in a Private repo, but I thought I would make this public so other students can learn a thing or two!

 Keep in mind this code was written while I was still learning programming fundamentals, so it's pretty terrible...
+Feel free to contact me if you need any help with your VCE Software Development SAT!